 - Donors who take Accutane, Proscar or Propecia are not eligible to donate.

-- Be cancer-free for the past five years (treatment for localized skin cancer is permitted).
+- Be cancer-free for the past year (treatment for localized skin cancer is permitted).

 - Never have used intravenous drugs.